Icon call

 Can I get funding for my training?

-At the Flexyfit Sports Academy, you have a wide range of options for funding your training.
+At the Flexyfit Academy, you have a variety of options for receiving funding for your training.
 There are various funding programs at federal state and EU level as well as tax incentives that serve as a basis.

-Please note, however, that the decision on the allocation and amount of funding is the sole responsibility of the respective funding body.
+Please note that the decision on the allocation and amount of funding lies exclusively with the respective funding body.

 All relevant funding bodies at a glance